bucketeer-io/bucketeer-docs/docs/sdk/client-side/flutter/index.md

 :::note

-The initialize process starts polling right away the latest evaluations from Bucketeer in the background using the interval `pollingInterval` configuration while the application is in the **foreground state**.
+The initialize process immediately starts polling the latest evaluations from Bucketeer in the background using the interval `pollingInterval` configuration while the application is in the **foreground state**.
 When the application changes to the **background state**, it will use the `backgroundPollingInterval` configuration.

 :::